White House/Pete Souza

 - First there was the Libya coverup.
 Now, we have the Syria coverup. @MarcThiessen

-- With foreign policy on the debate agenda, Romney has an chance to challenge Obama on the latest national security scandal.
+- With foreign policy on the debate agenda, Romney has a chance to challenge Obama on the latest nat'l security scandal.

 - According to a report in this morning’s @NYTimes, VP Biden’s debate statement on Syria wasn’t true. @Marcthiessen